 In this quick and concise post, we’ll go over two ways (easy and complicated) to connect an external microphone to your a6000.

 The Easy Way

-The most simple way to improve the audio on your Sony a6000 is to purchase an external mic.
+The most simple way to improve the audio on your Sony a6000 is to purchase an on-camera mic.
 However, this camera doesn’t feature a microphone port, so you’re stuck with Sony’s single OEM option (and no, there is no such thing as a “microphone adapter” for the a6000).